-- Contributes cooperatively to the Squamish Nation Ta na wa Ns7éyx̱nit ta Snew̓iyálh Language and Cultural Affairs Department Teams to achieve position and department goals.
+- Contributes cooperatively to the Squamish Nation Education, Employment and Training team to achieve position and department goals.

 Education, Level of Experience & Hiring Requirements:

-- Diploma in Business Administration, Administration or relevant field from a recognized post-secondary institution.
+- Certificate specializing in Business Administration, Office Management or relevant/related field, from a recognized post-secondary institution.

-- As career progresses, incumbent will be required to successfully complete job-required, short-term upgrading, training and courses relating to Office Administration, coordination, systems management, computer software applications, customer service, etc.
+- As career progresses, incumbent will be required to successfully complete job-related, short-term upgrading, training and courses relating to office management, database management, document management, etc.

-- Experience as an intermediate user of the Internet and Microsoft Office Applications– Outlook (email), Word, Excel, etc.
+- Experience as an intermediate level user MS Office, the Internet, etc.

 - Working experience with a large scale computerized database system.
 Experience with JD Edwards is an asset.

-- Previous experience working in a First Nations Community (particularly Squamish) is an asset.
+- Experience working in a First Nations Community environment is prefer.

-- Must be able to work evenings and weekends as required, occasionally with limited advance notice.
+- Must be able to work evenings and weekends as required.

-- Must successfully complete Criminal Records Check per Squamish Nation Policy.
+- Must provide a valid Criminal Records Check with a Vulnerable Sector Search as per Squamish Nation Policy.